I have a before and after AirStone fireplace and mantel makeover transformation to show you. One that I am super excited to share with you.

 Do you remember the post where I asked you what I should do with the top molding on a hutch top that I was discarding?

 You are all so creative and gave me so many great ideas.
 After lots of thought about what I should do… this is what I did with it…..

-… I created a floating mantel and placed it on a newly transformed fireplace wall that used to be brick and is now stacked stone.
-Both the mantel and the stone have completely changed the room.
+… I created a floating mantel and placed it on a newly transformed fireplace wall that used to be brick and is now AirStone – which is a stacked stone perfect for home decorators and DIY’ers.
+Both the mantel and the AirStone have completely changed the room.
 No more brick wall.

 Here is what the what the fireplace looked like BEFORE:

 An all brick wall and hearth with an opening for wood storage over on the left.

 I completed the makeover about 3 weeks ago.